frequently asked questions

 • Dyscalculia (math problems)

-• ADD (attention deficit disorder) or ADHD (attention deficit hyperactivity disorder)
+• ADD (attention deficit disorder) / ADHD (attention deficit hyperactivity disorder)

 • Auditory or visual processing difficulties